Strift/awesome-esports/contributing.md

 ---

-Ensure your pull request adheres to the following guidelines:
+Pull requests guidelines are not defined yet.
+Just make your PR as clear and concise as possible. :)

-> ⚠️ To be defined.
+> ⚠️ WIP: to be updated.

 Thank you for your suggestions!